 We believe this list to be near-comprehensive, but if you know of organizations we are missing, we encourage you to submit them for our consideration.

 We invite eligible charities to participate in our intensive evaluation process, which aims to deeply and critically question the case for the charity's impact, and lay out what we see as the strengths and weaknesses publicly.

-Our process focuses on answering the following questions:
+Our process thus focuses on answering the following questions:

 What do they do?